Category: Digital Infrastructure

 Public cloud environments place the burden of architecture, monitoring, and incident response on you as the customer.
 When incidents occur, this often requires coordination across multiple vendors while outages persist.

 On top of managing complex architectures and coordinating multiple vendors, organizations also have to deal with financial uncertainty.
 Public cloud environments are good for elasticity and scale, but this comes at a cost.
 Public cloud providers offer tools that make it easy to add or subtract servers and systems, along with distributing them geographically.
 However, the cost of these tools is often unpredictable.
-Public cloud users are often charged for every bit of network traffic, disk traffic, storage usage — even private network communication between two servers.
+Users are often charged for every bit of network traffic, disk traffic, storage usage — even private network communication between two servers.

-However, private cloud environments like Protected Cloud provide dedicated resources sized specifically for your workloads.
+Private cloud environments like Protected Cloud provide dedicated resources sized specifically for your workloads.
 This ensures consistent performance without noisy-neighbor risk.
 Public cloud environments rely on shared infrastructure where performance can fluctuate and optimization becomes an ongoing effort.

 Providing consistent, reliable performance is key for any organization.
 This ensures staff can get work done, customers remain happy, your reputation isn’t impacted, and profits can continue to grow.
 Because public clouds rely on shared infrastructure, performance can vary as workloads change and scale, requiring ongoing tuning and active management to maintain consistency over time — which are your responsibility.